qojulia/QuantumCumulants.jl/docs/src/theory.md

 \end{align*}
 ```

-Note, that **Qumulants.jl** automatizes the derivation of equations and the cumulant expansion.
+Note, that **QuantumCumulants.jl** automatizes the derivation of equations and the cumulant expansion.
 Furthermore, the final step of numerical implementation is handled by converting to the [**ModelingToolkit.jl**](https://github.com/SciML/ModelingToolkit.jl) framework.

 ### References